Education: A Lifelong Practice

 The physical and legal structure of a NewVistas community, and the technology it employs, are intended to free more resources—so that more is available to care for ourselves, others, and our community.

-A NewVistas community prioritizes its resources toward maintaining a healthy learning environment for all individuals.
+Among other things, NewVistas communities prioritize their resources toward maintaining a healthy learning environment for all individuals.

 NewVistas Education Goals & Recommendations